hcilab/wams/DESIGN.md

    slotted into the collection of active connections.
 9. The ServerController asks the ServerViewGroup to spawn a view for it, and spawns a Device to store the representation of the client's physical device.
-10. The ServerController attaches socket.io message listeners and issues a "full state report" to the client, detailing the current state of the model so that the client can render the model, as well as options specified by the programmer such as whether to use client or server-side gestures.
+10. The ServerController attaches `socket.io` message listeners and issues a "full state report" to the client, detailing the current state of the model so that the client can render the model, as well as options specified by the programmer such as whether to use client or server-side gestures.
 11. The ClientController informs the ClientModel of this data and registers user event listeners, either in the form of an Interactor for client-side gestures or by directly forwarding input events for server-side gestures.
-12. The ClientController emits a LAYOUT message to the server, detailing the size of the view.
+12. The ClientController emits a layout message to the server, detailing the size of the view.
 13. The ServerController receives this message, and records the size of the view in the model.